andriachen/andriachen/README.md

 ## Hi, I'm Andria! 👋

-I'm a Junior at Tufts University studying Cognitive and Brain Science with a minor in Computer Science.
+I'm a junior at Tufts University studying Cognitive and Brain Science with a minor in Computer Science.
 My academic and research interests lie at the intersection of **neuroscience**, **machine learning**, and **healthcare technology**.

 🧠 Currently, I’m a fellow in the Break Through Tech AI program at MIT where I'm working on **practical, real-world ML problems** alongside industry mentors.
 I've also been involved in **research on Alzheimer’s disease** where I explored the neural mechanisms behind memory and long-term synaptic plasticity.